TimvanScherpenzeel/spars/README.md

 ### AssetLoader

-Contains code for an `AssetLoader` used for preloading commonly used assets like images, GPU compressed images, bitmaps, video, audio, fonts, WebAssembly, JSON, SVG, etc..).
+Contains code for an `AssetLoader` used for preloading commonly used assets like images, GPU compressed images, bitmaps, video, audio, fonts, WebAssembly, JSON, SVG, XML, HTML etc..).

 ### Audio